 A dental bridge is often referred to as a tooth bridge.
 Here, we will be referring to both, but they mean the same thing.
 A dental bridge is a structure that is created to simulate and replace a missing tooth.
-Dental bridges rely on the surrounding natural teeth for stabilization and installation.
+Dental bridges in Bonita Springs rely on the surrounding natural teeth for stabilization and installation.
 The “bridge” itself is two or more teeth (at least one artificial) used to fill a gap left by a missing tooth.
 There are a few different types of tooth bridges, but each one uses a cement-like substance to hold it in place permanently.

 Why have a dental bridge?

 Bridges fill the void left by missing teeth.
 Some people may believe that missing one, or a few, tooth/teeth have no adverse effects, but those people are wrong.
 Teeth work together unified to form one oral structure.
 The absence of any tooth affects all the remaining teeth.
 If missing tooth area is left untreated, then surrounding teeth (next to, above or below) may encroach into that territory.
 Tooth movement could cause discomfort, crooked teeth, uneven bite, spread of bacteria, and loss of more teeth.
 To avoid any of these negative consequences of tooth-loss, have a bridge installed to fill the vacancy.

 Cutting Edge Technology

 Types of Tooth Bridges